Turkish lira caps historic week with big lift from Erdogan government | Business

 The state banks have not commented on the issue.
 The central bank, which was not immediately available for comment, had announced dollar-selling market interventions earlier this month but not this week.

-Hakan Kara, former chief economist at Turkey's central bank, said on Twitter the bank's FX sales amount to $17-20 billion this month, including $3 billion on Wednesday alone, though he said it was unclear specifically how they were used.
+Hakan Kara, former chief economist at Turkey's central bank, said on Twitter that the bank's FX sales amounted to $17 billion-$20 billion this month, including $3 billion on Wednesday alone, though he said it was unclear specifically how they were used.
 "State banks provided significant support to the forex balance but it's not only state banks that are selling dollars," said a bank trader who requested anonymity.

 In 2019-2020, the central bank backed, via swaps, the sale of some $128 billion via state banks to stabilise the lira, depleting Turkey's foreign reserves and drawing sharp criticism from the political opposition.
 Under pressure from Erdogan, the central bank has slashed its policy rates by 500 basis points to 14% since September despite a jump above 21% in inflation.
 Price rises are set to blow through 30% next year in part due to the lira depreciation.